Back to Blog

 You buy an AI tool.
 Run a pilot in one department.
 Put it in the annual report.
 Present it at the board meeting.
 Nothing changes operationally.

 This is the most common mistake, and the most dangerous because it feels like progress.
 The pilot succeeds — it always succeeds, because pilots are designed to succeed.
 But scaling from pilot to operational deployment means changing workflows, retraining people, renegotiating vendor contracts, rebuilding processes.
-Hard, unglamorous work that doesn't fit on a slide.

 If your AI initiative has an “innovation lab” but hasn't changed a single workflow that touches revenue or cost, you're doing theater.